mado8/readme-generator/README.md

     [ Questions. ](#Questions)

     ## Installation
     Clone the repository.
-From there, open the terminal and type "node assets/js/index.js to run the application.
+You will need to install all npm packages.
+Open the terminal, and type "npm i" to do so.

     ## Usage
+    Open the repository.
+From there, open the terminal and type "node assets/js/index.js to run the application.
 Follow the instructions from there to create a new readme.

     ##License
-    mit
+    Mit

     ## Contribute
     If you would like to contribute, feel free to clone this repository and add changes from there.